 We are always taking submissions for consideration as a Vignette or Q&A on our blog.
 We welcome artists from every medium to submit (including video artists and installation artists).
 There is no membership or fee required to submit your work.
-We only ask that artists live with in the state of Kentucky (or within a 50 mile radius of the Louisville area—this includes areas of Southern Indiana.)
+We only ask that artists live with in the state of Kentucky or within a 50 mile radius of the Louisville area—this includes areas of Southern Indiana.
+We do make exceptions for artists that live outside of the radius, but have exhibited work in the Louisville/Kentucky area.
 Artists can also submit up to four times a year for consideration (once each quarter of the year).

 Frequently Asked Questions